Resident Testimonials

 UBC Psychiatry is held in high regard and the esteemed clinical faculty are at the core of this institution.
 The team spirit, emphasis on serving the needs of a diverse patient population, and a focus on evidence-based practice are some of the greatest highlights for me personally.
 We are exposed to a great variety of clinical practice sites and subdisciplines across British Columbia, and have long-term psychotherapy training embedded in our curriculum as well.
 There is a good balance of both teaching and service-based learning and I have seen my senior residents thrive with steady supervision and independence.
 UBC is at the forefront of research and innovation in psychiatry, addictions, and mental health initiatives as a whole.

-I am currently in my first year of residency, and I am grateful for the unique off-service selectives I was able to select to supplement my core rotations, including endocrinology and geriatric medicine.
-We also receive an elective block right in first year to pursue our individual interests; I am excited to be participating in consultation-liaison psychiatry as a result.
+During my first year, I was grateful for the unique off-service electives I was able to select to supplement my core rotations, including endocrinology and geriatric medicine.
+We also receive an elective block right in first year to pursue our individual interests; I was able to participate in consultation-liaison psychiatry as a result.

 Can you describe some of the unique learning opportunities the program has offered?